click for accessibility tool

 Visual impact

 In terms of visual impact, the SRFI will be screened from most viewpoints by existing and proposed landscape features such as bunds and structured woodland planting.
-Drawings are available in Planning Application 5/2017/1995.
+Drawings are available in Planning Application 5/2017/1995 on the St Albans and District Council planning portal.
 We are looking to produce a simplified drawing of the bund heights which will be published in due course.

 The bund will be constructed using earth that will be excavated on site to create the level base for the rail terminal and buildings to sit on.
 The excavation of these materials is in the first phase of work and also means the excess earth doesn’t need to be removed from site via HGVs.
 We will work with our contractors to plan the most efficient and effective phasing of the bund construction.
 We will look to seed the bund and carry out the required planting in the earliest planting season available.